openssl/openssl/doc/designs/quic-design/quic-io-arch.md

 This has a large number of disadvantages:

 - There is a hard requirement for threading functionality in order to be able to support blocking semantics at the application level.
-Use of blocking semantics at the application level will have a hard requirement on use of the thread assisted mode.
-In environments where threading support is not available or desired, our APIs will only be usable in a non-blocking fashion.
+Applications which require blocking semantics would only be able to function in thread assisted mode.
+In environments where threading support is not available or desired, our APIs would only be usable in a non-blocking fashion.

 - Several threads are spawned which the application is not in control of.
   This undermines our general approach of providing the application with control